 On the other hand, Snagit is available for all Windows 7 and higher.
 And that should work if you are using an older Windows version.
 As far as the pricing is concerned, Snip & Sketch is completely free to use.
 Meanwhile, Snagit will set you back $49.95 if you go for a single non-commercial license.

-Note: Snagit offers a 15-day free trial that you should check out before making a purchase.
+Note: Snagit offers a 15-day free trial

 When it comes to the design, Snip & Sketch follows Microsoft’s Fluent design language closely.
 It offers a clean and minimal interface without overwhelming you with too many options.
 The app’s home screen is pretty bare-bones.
 You can find a couple of tools to help you take screenshots, annotate them, and then save them on your system.